 - Short-term memory loss

-Many of these symptoms are common to dementia and, according to Chandelle, can make it initially difficult to determine their cause.
+Many of these symptoms are common to dementia and can make it initially difficult to determine their cause.
 It is important to know the difference between symptoms of dementia, symptoms of depression, and symptoms of RSS.

 Time and Patience

-If, however, the resident is not acclimating, Chandelle says Bethesda, through its Senior Support Solutions program, can provide more private duty care to help with things like remembering to take medications or doing laundry.
-If the problem persists, she will recommend a higher level of care, like assisted living or long-term care.
+If, however, the resident is not acclimating, Bethesda, through its Senior Support Solutions program, can provide more private duty care to help with things like remembering to take medications or doing laundry.
+If the problem persists, a higher level of care will be recommended, like assisted living or long-term care.